West Greenland & Disko Bay

 • Snowshoeing available when conditions allow

-Start from Keflavik and end at Keflavik
+Start from Kangerlussuaq and end at Kangerlussuaq

 Landmarks potentially visited on West Greenland & Disko Bay